keyboard_arrow_up

 Mar Resistance

-The ability of a given finish to resist scratch and rub marks.
+The ability of a finish to resist scratches and scuff marks.

 Metallics